Quantum traces for $\mathrm{SL}_n(\mathbb{C})$: The case $n=3$: Quantum trace polynomials for SLn

-This finishes the definition of the $\mathrm{SL}_n$-quantum trace map for links.
-Getting to the heart of the matter, one still must show it is independent of the choice of good position; see~\S \ref{sec:computer-check-of-local-moves}.
+This completes the construction of the $\mathrm{SL}_n$-quantum trace map for links.
+One would still need to show it is well-defined, that is, independent of the choice of good position (equivalently, independent of isotopy); see \S \ref{sec:computer-check-of-local-moves} for a proof in the case $n=3$.